bingomanatee/looking-glass-engine-3-2/docs/classes/Value.md

 Setting the value to an invalid item will throw; and if this is true of the initial value, *creating* a Value with an invalid initial value (based on its validator) will throw.

-Value is *not* a stream: it is simply the core validation/value/name functionality underpinning the other classes.
+Value is *not* a subject: it is simply the core validation/value/name functionality underpinning the other classes.

 ## constructor